 Origin of Synthetic Sapphires

-The creation of synthetic sapphires followed shortly after the discovery of synthetic forms of corundum and the introduction of synthetic rubies in the late 1800’s.
+The creation of synthetic sapphires followed the discovery of synthetic forms of corundum and the introduction of synthetic rubies in the late 1800’s.
 Both rubies and sapphires form from varieties of corundum, which is why there are no true red sapphires (although shades of pink sapphires exist, and are quite rare and valuable).

 Since their first uses in the industrial market, synthetic sapphires have been created in various gem labs as a less expensive and more easily duplicated alternative to naturally formed sapphires.